 Alternatively, you may like to consult your Doctor for a Dive Medical using the Australian Standard Forms’ AS.4005.1

 Flying after Scuba Diving

-For a single no decompression scuba dive, you should not fly or go to altitude for at least 18 hours after a scuba dive.
+It would be best if you did not fly or go to altitude for at least 18 hours after a scuba dive for a single no decompression scuba dive.
 For multiple dives, you should not fly for 24 hours after your last dive.

 Dive Course Required Swim

-- It is a dive course requirement that you be able to swim 200 metres or snorkel 300 metres and tread water/float for 10 minutes.
+- This dive course requires that you swim 200 metres or snorkel 300 metres and tread water/float for 10 minutes.